a-a-hofmann/cryptotrends-backend/README.md

 `openssl aes256 -d -in twitter_key.json.aes -out twitter_key.json`

-Make sure the .env file has the following property and that the path to the `.json` file is correct (an example of this can be found in the `.env.dist` file:
+Make sure the .env file has the following properties and that the path to the `.json` file is correct (an example of this can be found in the `.env.dist` file:

 `GOOGLE_APPLICATION_CREDENTIALS=google_nlp_key.json`
+`TWITTER_APPLICATION_CREDENTIALS=twitter_key.json`

 ## MongoDB setup